View jobs and tasks

 API

-To describe a job using the Batch API, use the jobs.get method:
+To view the details of a job in the current project using the Batch API, make a GET request to the jobs.get method.

 GET https://batch.googleapis.com/v1/projects/PROJECT_ID/locations/LOCATION/jobs/JOB_NAME